letYuchan/velogit/README.md

 - **Multilingual + Korean Grammar Correction**
     - Supports multiple languages such as English and Japanese
     - Beta: automatic Korean grammar correction
+- **Unsaved Content Protection**
+  	- You can keep up to 5 draft posts
+  	- Shows a confirmation dialog when the user accidentally navigates back, refreshes, or closes the tab, preventing loss of unsaved content

 ---